 Work types and Investment layers can be used separately or together to give a complete picture and help make better data-informed decisions.
 For example, a CTO or VP of Engineering might get more out of the Investment layer view, while a team could benefit more from knowing what tickets make up the work on an Epic.

 Note: The number of tickets associated with the Investment layers and Work types views may not match.
-If you set the Work type allocation for any ticket types to Excluded when you configure your ticket projects, those tickets won't count toward the Work type view, but will still count toward the Investment layer view.
+If you set the Work type allocation for any ticket types to Excluded when you configured your ticket projects, those tickets won't count toward the Work type view, but will still count toward the Investment layer view.
 Tickets set as Excluded in the Ticket type assignment are excluded from both Work types and Investment layers views.

 How do I use Work types?